Caye Quintana

-Cayetano 'Caye' Quintana Hernández (born 20 December 1993) is a Spanish professional footballer who plays for Śląsk Wrocław as a forward.
+Cayetano 'Caye' Quintana Hernández (born 20 December 1993) is a Spanish professional footballer who plays as a forward.
+He currently plays for Recreativo de Huelva.

 Club career

 Born in Isla Cristina, Huelva, Andalusia, Quintana started playing as a senior with lowly Isla Cristina FC in 2010.
 In the 2011 summer he moved to Recreativo de Huelva, being assigned to the reserves in Tercera División.

 In January 2014 Quintana was loaned to Segunda División B's Écija Balompié for the remainder of the campaign.
 He featured regularly for the side, and returned to Recre in June.

 On 23 August 2014 Quintana made his debut as a professional, coming on as a late substitute in a 0–0 home draw against Real Zaragoza in the Segunda División championship.
 He scored his first goal in the category on 1 March of the following year, netting the game's only in a home win against Racing de Santander.

 On 10 July 2015, Quintana signed for Real Valladolid, being assigned to the B-side in the third division.
 He subsequently represented fellow third division sides Racing de Santander, RCD Mallorca B and FC Jumilla before returning to Recre on 2 July 2018.

 On 22 June 2019, after scoring a career-best 18 goals, Quintana signed a three-year contract with Cádiz CF in the second division.
 The following 15 January, he moved to fellow league team CF Fuenlabrada on loan for the remainder of the campaign.

 On 7 September 2020, Quintana joined fellow second division side Málaga CF also in a temporary deal.